-One half of a full Arches text wove (velin) cotton paper, eco/contact printed by Velma at Wake Robin, letterpress printed by Velma and Mark McMurray at Caliban Press, folded and torn down into a map or meander book.
+One half of a full sheet of Arches text wove (velin) cotton paper, eco/contact printed by Velma at Wake Robin.
+Velma's poem about November (her favorite month) was letterpress printed by Velma and Mark McMurray at Caliban Press.
+It was then folded and torn down into a map or meander book.
 It is presented in a Strathmore paper case, die cut by Mark and hand stitched by Velma with linen thread.
-Mark printed Velma's poem November, A Map on his antique Washington Hoe Press with Velma's help.
+November, A Map was printed on an antique Washington Hoe Press with by Mark with Velma's help.
 November, A Map, the printing journey, began in March 2016 and was completed at the autumnal equinox.

-Review: and here is what cindy monte wrote to me after receiving her copy:
+Review: Here is what Hazel wrote to me after receiving her copy: